 nematicides (unclassified nematicides)

 |Notes:||This substance is a derivative of metam [144-54-7].

-The name “metham-sodium” is approved by the British Standards Institution and the Weed Science Society of America.
+The name “metham-sodium” was formerly approved by the British Standards Institution and is approved by the Weed Science Society of America.

 The name “sodium methyldithiocarbamate” is used in Canada and New Zealand.

 The name “carbam-sodium” is approved by the Japanese Ministry of Agriculture, Forestry and Fisheries.

 The name “carbathion” (карбатион) was used in the former USSR.